 Are Collagen-Based Products FDA-Approved?

 So, how should you choose your product?
-You need a company that follows the basic health codes.
+You need a company that follows the necessary health codes.
 Therefore, you should go for companies that have a 3rd party testing certificate from NSF, UL or USP, to make sure that your product is not contaminated with heavy metals and is free from other harmful agents/diseases.

 Collagen Peptides Travel Packs, Great Lake’s collagen hydrosylate, and Wild Alaskan Marine Collagen are some of the certified collagen powders available on Amazon.
-These powders are supposed to be mixed in any beverage or plain water thus giving you an option to create your own collagen drink.
+These powders are supposed to be mixed in any beverage or plain water therby giving you an option to create your own collagen drink.
 While BioActive Hydrolyzed Collagen is a tested collagen in liquid form.